Tom Clancy's Splinter Cell: Tom Clancy's Splinter Cell: Blacklist (2013)

 Blacklist is the sixth installment in the series, developed by Ubisoft Toronto and was released on August 20, 2013.
 Blacklist boasts new features combining gameplay from Chaos Theory and Conviction.
 Series veteran Michael Ironside was replaced in his role as Sam Fisher by actor Eric Johnson.
 In the game, Fisher has been appointed as the commander of the new "Fourth Echelon", a clandestine unit that answers solely to the President of the United States.
-She has denied any existence of the agency and Fourth Echelon is working to stop a new terror plot, known as the 'Blacklist'.
+He has denied any existence of the agency and Fourth Echelon is working to stop a new terror plot, known as the 'Blacklist'.
 Fourth Echelon also has the secondary objective of stopping all operations in which Third Echelon is still running.
 Features returning include a moving "Mark and Execute", Fisher's signature goggles and a new knife, the Karambit, and the ability to perform "abduction" stealth melee takedowns.

 Future

 At E3 2017 regarding Splinter Cell, Ubisoft CEO Yves Guillemot stated: "I can't say much about that.
 But, for sure, all the Clancy games are taken care of.
 It's just we have quite a lot on our plate at the moment...All the Clancy games are really coming along, so we are not forgetting Splinter Cell."
-Later in an Ask Me Anything Reddit post, he stated: "We don't have anything specific to share at the moment but teams are working on different things, so stay tuned for more."

-In May 2019, Julian Gerighty, Ubisoft Creative Director, announced on his social media page that a game is currently in development.
+In May 2019, Julian Gerighty, Ubisoft Creative Director, announced on his social media page that a Splinter Cell game was in development.
 In his statement, he said he had been working on the game with Ubisoft Montreal creative director, Roman Campos-Oriola, and executive producer Dan Hay.
 However, Ubisoft later disputed this.

 On 16 September 2020, it was announced at Facebook Connect that a virtual reality version of the series is coming exclusively to the Oculus VR platform.
 It was set to be developed by Red Storm Entertainment.
-On July 21, 2022, the VR Splinter Cell game was cancelled.
+On July 21, 2022, the game was cancelled.

 In December 2021, Ubisoft revealed that they are developing a remake of the first game.
-In October 2022, David Grivel, the director of the game, left Ubisoft.
+In October 2022, David Grivel, the director of the game, left Ubisoft, and returned in December 2025 after a short tenure working on other titles.

 Novels

 Tom Clancy's Splinter Cell (2004)

 Splinter Cell is the first installment of a series of novels based on the video game series.
 It was written by Raymond Benson under the pseudonym David Michaels.
 The plot follows Sam Fisher as he investigates a terrorist group called "The Shadows" and a related arms-dealing organization named "The Shop".
 Members of "The Shop" use inside information to attempt to kill "Third Echelon" members, including Fisher.
-Shortly after its publication in December 2004, it spent 3 weeks on the New York Times list of bestsellers.
+Shortly after its publication in December 2004, it spent three weeks on the New York Times list of bestsellers.
 It also made it to the list of Wall Street Journal mass-market paperback bestsellers.